-Carefully lift the Mezzo and set the threaded setscrews into the 4 mounting holes located on the top of the mounted custom shelf.
+Carefully lift the Mezzo Convergent Synergy and set the threaded setscrews into the 4 mounting holes located on the top of the mounted custom shelf.

-- 3. Using the provided 3/8 16 nut, bolt the Mezzo to the mounting bracket. - 4.
+- mounting bracket. - 4.
 Turn to Section 4.7 for final assembly instructions.

 Note: Be careful when loosening or tightening the screws that you do not damage the painted finish.